blacpythoz/Nepal-Loadshedding-Schedule/README.md

 # Nepal LoadShedding Schedule[WIP]

  This is a dirty script written in free time.
-This script just extract the schedule from the other sites and prints the result in a desirable format.
+This script just extract the schedule from the sites and prints the result in a desirable format.
 You can pipe the info to conky, dzen2, yabar or dunst.
 Choose your own color for any table elements.

- There's a lot of cleanup needed in this script.
+ [Note]There's a lot of cleanup needed in this script.

  ![loadshedding](https://cloud.githubusercontent.com/assets/12681896/16272923/474a1ab0-38bf-11e6-9729-c8f46f0d194d.png)